 Few people defend the environment and safeguard public safety as staunchly as environmental engineers.
 These scientific-minded professionals oversee pollution control, hazardous waste management, environmental sustainability, and water quality, among other important elements of civilization.
 They design municipal and industrial systems and research ways to minimize their environmental and health impacts.
 Environmental engineers also work with governments to establish industrial, safety, and environmental regulations.

 The scope of responsibility assumed by environmental engineers underscores the importance of proper training.
 Environmental engineers need excellent math, engineering, and science skills.
-Practical experience and licensing are essential, while additional certifications enhance one’s employability and demonstrate a highly specialized knowledge
+Practical experience and licensing are essential, while additional certifications enhance one’s employability and demonstrate highly specialized knowledge.
+The US Bureau of Labor Statistics (BLS) shows that entry-level careers in environmental engineering require a bachelor’s degree in environmental engineering where most students receive practical training through internships (BLS 2020).

 This guide provides a step-by-step path to becoming an environmental engineer in the image of recommendations from the Association of Environmental Engineering & Science Professors Foundation (AEESPF).
 The steps required to become an environmental engineer are listed along with the time each step typically takes to complete.